-A new family of forming fabrics has been developed with the over-riding premise that compromises in design attributes need not be accepted as a normal part of the "pluses and minuses" of the design process.
-Trade-offs that historically are the normal outcome of maximizing a particular desired attribute, no longer need to be tolerated since all desirable properties can be incorporated into one design, whether actually identified as specific needs, or not.
+A new family of forming fabrics has been developed with the overriding premise that compromises in design attributes need not be accepted as a normal part of the "pluses and minuses" of the design process.
+Trade-offs that historically are the normal outcome of maximising a particular desired attribute, no longer need to be tolerated since all desirable properties can be incorporated into one design - whether or not they are actually identified as specific needs.
 These ESB structures additionally incorporate a special interlacing pattern on the machine side that can reduce drag load to the extent that the cost of the fabric can actually be offset in energy savings.